-1 Make a LUM-enabled user the directory owner.
+1 Make the user is the directory owner.
 For example, you could use the chown command to change the owner (user), where user is the eDirectory user, path is the file path to the work directory, and user_dir is the work directory name.
 The -R option applies the command recursively to all subdirectories and files.

 '''

-chown -R user /path/user_dir
+chown -R user: /path/user_dir

 '''

-2 Grant only the LUM-enabled user read, write, and execute rights (rwx --- ---) to the directory.
+2 Grant only the user read, write, and execute rights (rwx --- ---) to the directory.
 For example, you could use the chmod command as follows, where path is the file path to the work directory, and user_dir is the work directory name.